darts-web/darts-web/projects.md

 	<br>
 	<em>Convergence map using OBL continuation.</em></p>
 	<p text-align="justify"> The proposed continuation approach avoids the negative compressibility phenomena since the problem at coarser
 	approximation has a unique gradient pointing towards the correct solution.
-The proposed approch is unconditionally stable as can be seem in figure below.
+The proposed method is unconditionally stable as can be seen in the figure below.
 As a result, simulation can perform at larger timesteps in comparison to the traditional Newton-based nonlinear solution.
 	<img src="{{ site.baseurl }}/assets/img/project_photos/convergence_map.png" width="100%" class="center">
 	<em>Convergence map for regular initial guesses in OBL-contunuity (left) and conventional Newton (right) solvers.</em> </p>
 	<br>